p4r7h-v/FenixAGI-MkIII/README.md

-# FenixAGI MkII
+# FenixAGI MkII: Advanced AI Assistant

 Fenix A.G.I.
-Mark-II is an advanced AI assistant built by parth.
-Fenix is designed to assist users in various tasks using OpenAI's GPT language models.
+Mark-II is an advanced AI assistant designed to revolutionize project management.
+Built by Parth and powered by OpenAI's GPT-16k 3.5-turbo language model, FenixAGI can assist users in a wide array of tasks including file operations, web scraping, data visualization, and more.

+## Features

+- **Interactive Voice Assistant**: FenixAGI supports voice interaction, with the ability to switch between different voices.
+- **Customizable**: You can easily extend FenixAGI's functionality by adding new functions to the `approved_functions` list and corresponding entries to the `function_descriptions` list.
+- **Learning Capabilities**: FenixAGI can learn from user feedback and revise its instructions to improve performance over time.
+- **Powered by OpenAI**: FenixAGI utilizes the powerful GPT-16k 3.5-turbo language model by OpenAI.

 ## Getting Started

-To get started with Fenix, follow the steps below:

 ### Prerequisites